‘Little Miss Sunshine’ review: Script suffers from severe case of mad crowd-pleasing disease

 Note: A version of this Little Miss Sunshine movie review was initially posted in September 2006.

-Greg Kinnear, Steve Carell, Paul Dano, Alan Arkin, Abigail Breslin, Toni Collette Little Miss Sunshine photo: Fox Searchlight.
+Greg Kinnear, Steve Carell, Paul Dano, Alan Arkin, Abigail Breslin, Toni Collette Little Miss Sunshine movie images: Fox Searchlight.